Skip to main content

 Biography

-I'm a behavioural ecologist studying FEASTs --Foraging Ecology And Social Ties-- across diverse Indigenous communities and non-human animal systems.
-My comparative research focuses on social transmission processes, such as using social information to find food and food sharing.
-Specifically, I explore how social ties help individuals navigate their environments and buffer environmental risks by influencing decisions about where or what to forage and whom to associate with.
+I'm a behavioural ecologist studying FEASTs --Foraging Ecology And Social Ties-- across diverse Indigenous communities and non-human animal societies.
+My comparative research focuses on individual-level decisions and social transmission processes such as social information use and food sharing.
+Specifically, I explore how social networks help individuals navigate their environments and buffer environmental risks.

-After my PhD, my focus turned to human behavioural ecology and I am currently developing a cross-cultural analysis of food production and food sharing networks in subsistence communities.
+I currently develope methods for cross-cultural analyses of food production and food sharing decisions in subsistence communities.